8infinitecloud/8infinitecloud/README.md

-### Hi there 👋
+## Hi there 👋
 <!--
 **8infinitecloud/8infinitecloud** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+-->
-- 🌱 I’m currently learning ...
+- 🔭 I’m currently working on ORION
-- 👯 I’m looking to collaborate on ...
+- 🌱 I’m currently learning PYTHON
-- 🤔 I’m looking for help with ...
+- 👯 I’m looking to collaborate on DEVOPS
-- 💬 Ask me about ...
+- 🤔 I’m looking for help with IA/ML
-- 📫 How to reach me: ...
+- 💬 Ask me about DEVOPS
-- 😄 Pronouns: ...
+- 📫 How to reach me: munozhassel@outlook.com
 - ⚡ Fun fact: ...

--->
+Actually is learning python on CODEDEX and completading this challenge:
 ## #30NitesOfCode:
   [Check out my progress!](https://www.codedex.io/@8infinitecloud/30-nites-of-code)
   ![@8infinitecloud #30NitesOfCode](https://www.codedex.io/api/petStatus?user=8infinitecloud)